 “Let food be thy medicine and medicine be thy food”Hippocrates

 When coming up with your first keto food grocery list, you have to consider these top keto Superfoods.
 These are not in any particular order.
 Now let’s discuss each one individually.

 The Super Superfood Natto

-This food is utterly amazing, it’s a super, super-food.
+This food is utterly amazing, it’s a rarely eaten healthy superfood.
 Natto blurs the distinction between food and medicine.
 Natto is a fermented soy product from Northeastern Japan.
 The bacteria used in the fermentation is called Bacillus subtilis var. natto.

 Fermented foods should be a part of your Digestive health diet.
 They are also keto-friendly because the fermentation process lowers the total carbohydrates.
 Most of the downsides associated with the keto diet can be avoided by eating the healthiest keto superfoods.